google/WebFundamentals/src/content/en/tools/lighthouse/index.md

   </a>
 </p>

-Check out the video below from Google I/O 2017 to learn more about how to use and contribute to Lighthouse.
+Check out the video below from Google I/O 2019 to learn more about how to use and contribute to Lighthouse.

 <div class="video-wrapper-full-width">
-  <iframe class="devsite-embedded-youtube-video" data-video-id="NoRYn6gOtVo"
+  <iframe class="devsite-embedded-youtube-video" data-video-id="mLjxXPHuIJo"
           data-autohide="1" data-showinfo="0" frameborder="0" allowfullscreen>
   </iframe>
 </div>